mneuhaus/minecraft-plugin-hoardi/README.md

 ```

 The `split-threshold` setting (default: 50%) controls when a category is considered "large enough" to deserve its own chest.

+### Shulker Box Unloading

+Quickly unload shulker boxes into your storage network:

+1. **Hold a filled shulker box** in your hand
+2. **Right-click any shelf** in your network
+3. Items are distributed to appropriate chests and the shulker is emptied

+**Behavior:**
+- Filled shulker → Items distributed to network, shulker emptied
+- Empty shulker → Opens the chest behind the shelf (same as empty hand)
+- Overflow items return to your inventory (or drop if inventory is full)
+- Triggers automatic sorting after unloading

+This is perfect for quickly dumping loot from mining trips or adventures!

 ### Position Calculation
 Hoardi uses nearest-neighbor pathfinding to determine chest order: